statisticsnorway/ssb-dash-framework/docs/explanations/variableselector.md

 In addition to this, we needed a way for users to define which information should be shared between modules, and how.
 And without making the configuration too complex.

-## The solution

-The solution was the VariableSelector.
+### The solution

-It consists of two classes:
+The solution was the VariableSelector which consists of two classes.
+These classes used together ensures that a central state storage exists to coordinate all modules.

-### VariableSelectorOption
+#### VariableSelectorOption

-The VariableSelectorOption consists of a title and id*.
+The VariableSelectorOption consists of a title and id (type is defined in case a use case arises later, but curently only text is used).

 The title is what is shown in the interface, while id is used for callbacks.

 When initialized, it adds itself to a list used later for coordinating modules through the VariableSelector class.
-It also makes sure that there are no duplicates.
+It also makes sure that there are no duplicate options.

 To simplify initialization we have created the function `set_variables()` which takes a list of strings and sets up each as an option.

-* It also has a type, but for now it only supports text.

-### VariableSelector
+#### VariableSelector

 This class will be used to set up most interactions between modules.
 It contains a class variable containing all currently initialized options and several methods to access them.